-He is currently engaged in research on different projects and teaching undergraduate and postgraduate medical students at Plymouth University Peninsula Schools of Medicine and Dentistry.
-He also runs statistical consultancy service for researchers/ clinicians working for the NHS.
+He is currently engaged in research on different projects and teaching undergraduate and postgraduate medical students at Faculty of Medicine and Dentistry, University of Plymouth.
+He also runs statistical consultancy service for researchers/ clinicians working for the University Hospitals Plymouth NHS Trust.

 2011 - PhD in Statistics, The Open University, UK.

 Thesis title: Interpretable and fast dimension reduction of multivariate data